 Most spyware is installed without your knowledge when you click on a pop-up ad, download free files, or install free programs.
 Reading all prompts and being cautious about what you click on or install on your computer can help you avoid unwanted spyware and adware.

 Do not install any software claiming to be a utility to speed up your computer, clean up your computer's drivers, or adware or spyware removal tools without checking with the HelpDesk.

 The best way to protect yourself against a system compromise is not to engage in activities which can leave you vulnerable to attacks.

 Because technology can at times prove unreliable, it is important to save your files in more than one location.
-You should save your files in at least two locations of the following locations:
+You should save your personal files in at least two locations:

 - your student/faculty/staff Novell account

 - Cloud storage such as OneDrive, Google Drive, or iCloud Drive